morewines/refund-calculator-bigcommerce/README.md

 #### Purpose

-Internal tool to minimize errors and greatly boost efficiency by eliminating the need to manually calculate partial refunds.
+Internal tool to minimize errors and greatly boost efficiency by eliminating manually calculated partial refunds.

-This tool saves 5-7 minutes of manual calculation plus the required double check for each partial refund transaction processed.
+This tool saves 5-7 minutes of manual calculation **in addition** to the required double check for each manual partial refund transaction processed.

 #### Why??
 Why in the world would you need a tool like this?

 Well...
-BigCommerce doesn't have automatic partial refund calculation like most other platforms.
+BigCommerce doesn't have automatic partial refund calculation unlike other OOTB ecommerce platforms.

 ## Technology Used